khannoussi-malek/the-discoverer/README.md

 - **CLI Tool**: Command-line interface for automation
 - **WebSocket**: Real-time updates and streaming

-## 📋 How to Implement The Discoverer in Your Solution
+## 📋 How to Implement Navo in Your Solution

 ### Option 1: Standalone Service (Recommended)

-Deploy The Discoverer as a separate microservice that your applications connect to via API or SDK.
+Deploy Navo as a separate microservice that your applications connect to via API or SDK.

 **Best for:**
 - Multiple applications needing database access